 To qualify for any Federal Title IV Student Financial Assistance, students must apply each year.
 Although the Financial Aid Office staff cannot complete your FAFSA for you, we are available to clarify any questions you have.
 Students are also required to maintain financial aid satisfactory academic progress to retain their eligibility for subsequent award years and must maintain sufficient enrollment to qualify for funds each semester.
-If you totally withdraw during a semester or were paid for a course you were not attending you may owe a repayment of federal grant funds.
+If you totally withdraw during a semester or were paid for a course you were not attending you may owe a repayment of federal and/or state grant funds to the college.